jakesco/fibbin/README.md

 You can run `npm run workers` to start the cloudflare workers in development mode.

+Point your browser to `http://localhost:8788` to interact with the app.

 > Hint: Use `wrangler whoami` to get your account ID.

 ## Fibbin Clean Up